IuliiaKonovalova/school_app/README.md

 - ![Menu Button](documentation/features/navbar/navbar_menu.png)

-If the user is a boss or a sales manager, the menu has the following links:
+If the user is a boss or a sales manager, the menu has a following links:

 - ![Menu Boss or Manager View](documentation/features/navbar/menu_admin_view.png)